wurdit/ffmpeg/README.md

 This makes a 5 second GIF starting at 10 seconds into the video.
 You can combine this with video filters like the `framestep` above.

 `ffmpeg -ss 00:10 -to 00:15 -i video.mp4 -vf framestep=5 five-seconds-choppy.gif`

+## Dealing with time issues

+My video is encoded in h264 which is a very advanced codec with keyframes and it doesn't support arbitrarily seeking to a specific frame with subsecond timing.
+I can't get it to seek

 ## Making an optimized palette GIF